dnyaneshlb/push-crew/README.md

 # push-crew
-An app to demonstrate push notifications using Service Workers
+An app to demonstrate push notifications using Service Workers.

 ## How to run this app?
-* Run this app on your local http server
+* Run this app on your local http server.
+Simply you can download "**Web Server**" app chrome extensions store/ brackets extension/ node js http server or any web server of your choice.

-* Click on  "Enable Push Notofication" button
+* Click on  "Enable Push Notofication" button.

 * Click on allow to subscribe to notifications.
 Copy the key generated after clicking allow.